Barophobia/esxi_7_hardening/readme.md

  - This script will NOT configure the internal ESXi firewall, if you want to do that you must do it through the web ui.
  - Certificates are not touched so if you don't want to use the self signed certificate then you must change them yourself.
 (It is recommended to keep a backup of the original certificates just incase they are required in the future)

-## Issues or feature requests:
- If you have a setting that you would like to see in this please let me know

- If you have an issue please create an issue on this repo and I will fix it.

 ## Recommended remediations that must be done manually:

 ### 2.7(L1) Ensure expired and revoked SSL certificates are removed from the ESXi server